 GS: Not really.
 It’s the responsibility of the executive committee to make sure that we always put PON first, and there are rarely such conflicts of interest.
 In the few scenarios where there are, we try to use processes that accommodate for those conflicts, such as asking someone to step out if we’re discussing a program they are responsible for within PON.

-NB: Professors are smart people who often have strong opinions.
-When disagreements become unproductive, what strategies do you use to address conflict?
+Professors are smart people who often have strong opinions.
+When disagreements become unproductive, what strategies do you use to address conflict with other negotiation experts?